UniMath/UniMath/INSTALL.md

 make
 ```

-Alternatively, if you want to build coq yourself, which is not usually necessary, and you have
-prepared for it as described above, you may issue the following command.
+Alternatively, if you want to build a specific version of Coq for UniMath (not usually needed, but sometimes useful for compatibility reasons), and you have installed its dependencies as described above, you may issue the following command.

 ```bash
 make BUILD_COQ=yes